-How many Players are on a Travel Softball team?
-(Helpful Examples)
+How many Players on a Travel Softball team?
+(Ideal Number)

 I’ve described some of the main items you need for a travel team in this article, but one of the more common questions I’ve been asked is around the number of players you’d need on your team to account for injuries, vacations, etc.